Table Saw Arbor Bearing Replacement

 I removed the snap ring and the "C" clip, then removed the inside bearing with the gear pullers.

 Note: When I bought the bearings I was in a hurry and grabbed two off the rack at the suppliers, when I got home and went to install them I found that they slipped on to the shaft with a very loose fit.
-Upon returning to the supplier I was informed that I had grabbed metric sized ones, not the 5/8" ones I needed, (the numbers are very similar, but different, never pays to be in a hurry).
+Upon returning to the supplier I was informed that I had grabbed metric sized ones, not the 5/8" ones I needed, (the numbers are very similar, but different, never pays to be in a hurry, 1602-10-2RS are what I needed.

 After removing the old outside bearing, cleaning up and lubing the assembly the new 5/8" bearings were installed by driving the inside one on with a length of pipe that fit around the shaft and against the bearing race, then assembly was just the reverse of taking it apart.